Woman standing in front of blackboard with chalk drawing of graduation cap above her head

 If you're interested in pursuing an online degree, Champlain College Online can help you choose the right degree program for you!

 Champlain College Online offers associate, bachelor's, and master's degrees in a variety of high-growth, career-driven fields, including cybersecurity, business, healthcare administration, and leadership.
 We also offer a wide range of undergraduate and graduate certificates in these fields, giving individuals the opportunity to build credentials on their way to a full degree.
-To see the full list of our degree and certificate programs, please visit online.champlain.edu/degrees-certificates.
+Check out our degree and certificate programs or contact our admissions team today to learn more.

 About the Author